A Step-by-Step Guide to a Perfectly Prepared Christmas or Thanksgiving

 - If everyone will be eating at the table, put the favors and name tags on the plates so everyone knows where to sit and remembers their favor when they go home.

 - Keep it simple.
-Ask people to bring their special item to the party.
+Ask people to bring their special dish to the party.

 - Ask For Help!
 I can never stress that enough.
 Don’t do everything yourself.